 (The cost for the monthly add-on isn’t publicly available; you’ll need to contact Shopify’s support team to discuss it).

-Although Shopify has been designed with non-developers in mind, and can definitely be used as a code-free, ‘DIY’ store builder, there are situations where it will make sense to hire a developer.
+While Shopify has been designed with non-developers in mind, and can definitely be used as a code-free, ‘DIY’ store builder, there are situations where it will make sense to hire a developer.

 There may be bespoke functionality that you want to add to your store that requires developer assistance to set up; or maybe you simply don’t like the thought of building your online store yourself.